syncfusion-content/uwp-docs/uwp/sfChart/Trendlines.md

 ### Forward Forecast

 For determining the future trends (in forward direction).
-The following code example explains the how to set the value for forward forecast.
+The following code example explains the how to set the value for `ForwardForecast`.

 {% highlight xaml %}